FFmpeg/FFV1/ffv1.md

 - For Y `Plane`, `quant_table_set_index [ 0 ]` index is used
 - For Cb and Cr `Planes`, `quant_table_set_index [ 1 ]` index is used
-- For Alpha `Plane`, `quant_table_set_index [ (version <= 3 || chroma_planes) ?
+- For extra `Plane`, `quant_table_set_index [ (version <= 3 || chroma_planes) ?
 2 : 1 ]` index is used

 Background: in first implementations of FFV1 bitstream, the index for Cb and Cr `Planes` was stored even if it is not used (chroma_planes set to 0), this index is kept for version <= 3 in order to keep compatibility with FFV1 bitstreams in the wild.

 ## Color spaces

-FFV1 supports two color spaces: YCbCr and RGB.
-Both color spaces allow an optional Alpha `Plane` that can be used to code transparency data.
+FFV1 supports several color spaces.
+The count of allowed coded planes and the meaning of the extra `Plane` are determined by the selected color space.

 The FFV1 bitstream interleaves data in an order determined by the color space.
 In YCbCr for each `Plane`, each `Line` is coded from top to bottom and for each `Line`, each `Sample` is coded from left to right.
 In JPEG2000-RCT for each `Line` from top to bottom, each `Plane` is coded and for each `Plane`, each `Sample` is encoded from left to right.

 ### YCbCr

+This color space allows 1 to 4 `Planes`.
-In YCbCr color space, the Cb and Cr `Planes` are optional, but if used then MUST be used together.
+The Cb and Cr `Planes` are optional, but if used then MUST be used together.
 Omitting the Cb and Cr `Planes` codes the frames in grayscale without color data.
+An optional transparency `Plane` can be used to code transparency data.

 An FFV1 `Frame` using YCbCr MUST use one of the following arrangements:

 - Y
-- Y, Alpha
+- Y, Transparency
 - Y, Cb, Cr
-- Y, Cb, Cr, Alpha
+- Y, Cb, Cr, Transparency

 The Y `Plane` MUST be coded first.
 If the Cb and Cr `Planes` are used then they MUST be coded after the Y `Plane`.
-If an Alpha (transparency) `Plane` is used, then it MUST be coded last.
+If a transparency `Plane` is used, then it MUST be coded last.

 ### RGB

+This color space allows 3 or 4 `Planes`.
+An optional transparency `Plane` can be used to code transparency data.

 JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) `Planes` losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
 Reversible Pixel transformations between YCbCr and RGB use the following formulae.